ircmaxell/PHP-PasswordLib/README.markdown

 #About

-PHP-CryptLib aims to be an all-inclusive cryptographic library for all cryptographic needs.
+PHP-PasswordLib aims to be an all-inclusive cryptographic library for all cryptographic needs.
 It is meant to be easy to install and use, yet extensible and powerful enough for even the most experienced developer.

 ##Design Goals